bparanj/crystal/electronics/experiments/queue/inductive-diff.md

 The paradox of an inductive differentiator lies in the inductor’s low-impedance behavior at low frequencies, which current sources "hate."
 This can lead to instability, inefficiency, or distortion.
 The issue is resolved by limiting the input frequency range, adding series resistance, or using a voltage source instead.

-Here’s a simple experiment to demonstrate the paradox of an inductive differentiator, showing how an inductor’s low impedance at low frequencies creates issues for a current source.
+a simple experiment to demonstrate the paradox of an inductive differentiator, showing how an inductor’s low impedance at low frequencies creates issues for a current source.

 ### Experiment: Inductive Differentiator and Current Source Paradox

-#### Objective:
 To show how an inductor in a differentiator circuit behaves like a low-impedance load at low frequencies, creating a situation that a current source dislikes.

 #### Components:

 - 1 Adjustable Current Source (e.g., a bench power supply in constant current mode)
 - 1 Inductor (e.g., 100 mH)
 - 1 Resistor (e.g., 100 Ω, for differentiation and voltage measurement)